 Bankruptcy Referral List

 Legal Services Vermont receives dozens of calls each week from low-income Vermonters with debt hanging over their heads.
 They call seeking help with a bankruptcy.
 Often they have heard from friends that a bankruptcy can solve all their money problems.
 Since nothing is quite that simple, Legal Services Vermont staff attorneys and paralegals counsel individuals on the law regarding debt collection practices and their rights and responsibilities as debtors.
 People often want the relief that a bankruptcy can provide.
 They may not have a full time job, they may have no attachable property and can barely keep a roof over their heads and their families fed.
 These individuals need an attorney to represent them in a simple chapter 7 or 13 bankruptcy.
 We want to be able to refer debtors to attorneys who can help them with bankruptcy for a price that people can afford.

-If you would like your name on our referral list please contact Angele Court at email@example.com, 802-863-7153 ext.
-18 or 1-800-639-8857.
+If you would like your name on our referral list please contact Maggie Frye at 802-383-2113 or firstname.lastname@example.org.
 Or fax your name, address, phone number and fee structure to 802-651-4130.
-We plan to send this list out to clients that indicate an interest in hiring an attorney to help them with their situation.
+We send this list out to clients so they may hire an attorney to help them with their bankruptcy at a reduced fee.